Buy Now Pay Later - January 16th

 Interest-free days: The number of days you have to pay your bill in full before interest is charged on the balance.
 It is the period of time between the date of a purchase and when the payment is due.
 But be careful because if you do transfer money from your credit card to another account (known as the term ‘cash advance’), interest usually starts from that date.

 Introductory rate: An interest rate charged when you first sign up for a credit card, offered to entice new cardholders.
-These rates are usually very low, but revert to the standard rates after 6 months or so.
+These rates are usually very low, but revert to the standard rates after a set period.

 Merchant: Someone who sells goods or services to customers for payment.